 You could also slowly eek out data from subscribers by using a progressive profiling sequence.
 This is just an automation sequence that’s designed to send a simple series of emails with a straightforward list of trigger links.

 I’ve done it (in ConvertKit) by having a sequence of emails, each spaced a week apart, that sends en email out on Sunday night that basically reads:

 I’d love to learn a bit more about you so that I cans end you more relevant content.
 Which of the following best describes what you primarily do? (click one)

-I have it filtering out these emails if the underlying segment field is already set (e.g. they've been segmented when opting-in), so this sequence is really designed for people who joined my list in a non-traditional way: via a webinar registration form, by going straight to a purchase, etc.
+I have this sequence filtering out these emails if the underlying segment field is already set (e.g. they’ve been segmented when opting-in), so this sequence is really designed for people who joined my list in a non-traditional way: via a webinar registration form, by going straight to a purchase, etc.